 Note: a negative number can indicate that a refund will be given to use toward other expenses such as housing, fees, and books.
 In such cases, be sure to reach out to the school directly for any clarification or questions.

 What will attending Oklahoma State University really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the Oklahoma State University's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Oklahoma State University offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

 Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
 Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
 Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.

 Oklahoma State University has some full or partial tuition waivers available for: - X - Employees or Children of Employees

 Check the financial aid website for more information on payment plans and tuition waivers.

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.